aruna-rov/Aruna/docs/arcomm.md

 ## Processing layer

-This layer is responsible for all the logic in ARCOM.
+This layer is responsible for all the logic in ARCOMM.

 The maximum length of the data in a package is 255.
 When an application tries to send something bigger then it must be send in parts.

 ### Channels

-ARCOM communication is done by channels.
+ARCOMM communication is done by channels.
 Each application can register multiple channels and only deregister channels that they have ownership over.
 A channel consists of :

 * *channel handler:* This is the owner of the channel, and is used for transmitting, receiving packages and manipulating the channel properties.
 * *port:* port of the channel (0-255).
 Each port can only be used once until the channel is destroyed.